 Purchase Our Organic, Pasture-Raised Turkey

 Elmwood Stock Farm’s organic, pasture-raised whole turkeys are available for Thanksgiving by pre-order and often sell out.
 You can pick up your turkey on the farm or at the farmers market, or we can ship your turkey within the Continental US or deliver it locally.
-Click here to visit our online store.
 Use the contact form at bottom to place an order or ask questions.
 We’ll be in contact with you via email with details for shipping and local pickup dates and locations.

 Payment is required at pickup or prior to shipping.
 All of our turkeys are processed under USDA organic inspection and are freshly frozen for food-safety purposes.